ThuyTran735/AA-Captcha-Bypass-Halloween/README.md

 Step 7: Open roblox.
 Join an AA server and don’t move your character or camera.
 Put Roblox on full screen (F11).
 Press CTRL + F4 to start the script.
 When prompted, choose a number (Example: 100000 to loop 100000 times).

 Other: CTRL + F3 to stop the script.
 If the script messes up, let it run for 30 seconds before asking for additional help.
 If you have HDR or Night Mode enabled, turn it off.

+Settings: Graphics to 1.
+Camera mode to Default (Classic).
+Movement mode to Default (Classic).
+Roblox Menu set to ESC.
+Roblox Player Menu set to TAB.
+Auto-Skip Waves on, Disable Auto-Open Upgrade UI off, Show Upgrade UI on Left on.